 Summary of Pacific survivors who registered with the Inquiry

 In total, 2,329 survivors registered with the Inquiry.
-As set out in Part 1 of the Final Report, Pacific survivors represented 5 percent (113 survivors) of the total number of registered survivors.
+As set out in Part 1 of the Inquiry’s final report, Whanaketia – Through pain and trauma, from darkness to light, Pacific survivors represented 5 percent (113 survivors) of the total number of registered survivors.

 The Inquiry recognises that the true number of Pacific survivors who experienced abuse and neglect in State and faith-based care may be far greater.
 There are likely many Pacific survivors who the Inquiry did not hear from and who did not disclose the abuse and neglect they experienced in care.
 This, and the poor record-keeping of survivors’ demographic information and failure to document incidents of abuse and neglect, mean we may never know the true numbers of Pacific Peoples who suffered abuse and neglect in State and faith-based care.